BatchTransfer/PunishmentPolicySurvey/annotations.md

 # Systematic Review: Punishment Mechanisms in Web3 - Annotation Taxonomy

-This document outlines the classification taxonomy used to annotate the 107 papers reviewed in our systematic survey "A Systematic Review of Punishment Mechanisms in Web3 and Blockchain Ecosystems."
+This document outlines the classification taxonomy used to annotate the 107 papers reviewed in our systematic survey "Deterring Dishonesty in Web3: A Systematic Review of Punishment Mechanisms in Decentralized Networks."

 ## Annotation Process Methodology